-In this paper we provide support for role of memory in , by showing that hippocampal lesions are associated with an increase in intransitive and that the degree of intransitivity is related to magnitude of the damage to the hippocampus.
-A control task not involving choice does not show these effects, nor do respondents who have lesions outside of the medial temporal lobe.
+In this paper we provide support for a critical role of brain regions associated with memory-related processes in value-based decision-making, by showing that hippocampal lesions are associated with an increase in intransitive value-based choices and that the degree of intransitivity is related to magnitude of the damage to the hippocampus.
+A control task not involving value-based choice does not show these effects, nor do respondents who have lesions outside of the medial temporal lobe.
 These results implicate the hippocampal areas in preference construction.

+Though such data provide strong evidence for the involvement of a brain region in consistent value-based decisions the delineation of specific cognitive and neural mechanisms provide multiple avenues for future research.

+First, the hippocampus is just one part in a larger network of relevant brain areas involved in the retrieval and processing of choice values.
+A recent review by Shohamy and Turk-Browne (2013) suggests hippocampal involvement in a variety of cognitive functions outside of the domain of declarative memory.
+It provides two different hypotheses of hippocampal function.
+The memory modulation hypothesis proposes that representations within the hippocampus may transiently bias other cognitive functions such as value computations in our task.
+The adaptive function hypothesis, in contrast, highlights the hippocampus as a central processing unit with specific computations carried out in the hippocampal networks, depending on the task at hand.

-Our hippocampal patients produce patterns of intransitivity of that are similar to those observed in ventromedial prefrontal cortex (vmPFC) patients, suggesting that the associations and memories stored in the hippocampus may serve as inputs to value calculation occurring elsewhere (Barron et al., 2013).
-The hippocampus is one of the most highly interconnected brain areas Ongür & Price, 2000).
-Ranganath and Ritchey (2012) propose a division of the MTL into two systems for memory-guided behavior: the anterior (AT) and posterior-medial (PM) system.
+Our hippocampal patients produce patterns of intransitivity of value-based choice that are similar to those observed in ventromedial prefrontal cortex (vmPFC) patients, suggesting that the associations and memories stored in the hippocampus may serve as inputs to value calculation occurring elsewhere (Barron et al., 2013) potentially in line with the memory modulation hypothesis.
+The hippocampus is one of the most highly interconnected brain areas (Cole, Pathak, & Schneider, 2010; Godsil, Kiss, Spedding, & Jay, 2013).
+In addition to being directly and monosynaptically connected to the prefrontal cortex animal work suggests topographically specific hippocampal projections map on functionally distinct prefrontal regions (Barlas and Blatt, 1995, Ongür & Price, 2000).

+This possibility calls for a nuanced investigation of the interactions between hippocampal and prefrontal regions in value-based decision-making.
+For example, Ranganath and Ritchey (2012) propose a division of the MTL into two systems for memory-guided behavior: the anterior (AT) and posterior-medial (PM) system.
 The AT, which is comprised of the perirhinal cortex and anterior parts of the hippocampus and amygdala has strong interconnections with the frontal cortex, has been argued to be involved in familiarity-based cognition, social behavior and saliency.
-Ranganath & Ritchey (2012) suggest that the AT system could facilitate past experiences to inform inferences about the personality and intentions of others Our results suggest connection to the ventromedial prefrontal cortex may also .
-Fellows (2006) showed that vmPFC lesioned patients differ from normal controls in their external information search, in ways that could be attributed to diminished planning capacity.
+Ranganath & Ritchey (2012) suggest that the AT system could facilitate the use of past experiences to inform inferences about the personality and intentions of others.
+Our results suggest such inferential abilities specific to distinct regions in the MTL along with the connection to the ventromedial prefrontal cortex may also play a role in value-based decisions.

+On the other hand, more in line with an adaptive function hypothesis, deficits in consistent choices might be due to hippocampus-specific computations.
+For example, Fellows (2006) showed that vmPFC lesioned patients differ from normal controls in their external information search, in ways that could be attributed to diminished planning capacity.
+Perhaps this planning capacity relies on hippocampus-specific computations.
+An interesting topic of research would be whether vmPFC patients exhibit deficits in different types mnemonic processes.